+41 79 446 14 86 info@immofisc.ch

 II.
 Reserve

-The reserve is half of the inheritance tax.
+The reserved portion is half of the inheritance tax.

 Art.
 472

 III.
-Loss of reserve in the event of divorce proceedings
+Loss of the reserved portion in the event of divorce proceedings

-1 The surviving spouse loses his or her reserve if at the time of death divorce proceedings are pending and:
+1. The surviving spouse loses their reserved portion if, at the time of death, divorce proceedings are pending and:

-1. the proceedings were initiated on a joint petition or continued in accordance with the provisions relating to divorce on a joint petition, or
+1. The proceedings were initiated by joint application or continued in accordance with the provisions relating to divorce by joint application, or

-2. the spouses have lived apart for at least two years.
+2. The spouses have lived separately for at least two years.

 2 In such a case, the reserves are calculated as if the deceased had not been married.

-3 Paras.
-1 and 2 apply by analogy to the procedure for dissolution of the registered partnership.
+3 Paragraphs 1 and 2 apply by analogy to the procedure for dissolving a registered partnership.

 Art.
 473